jakubhalun/tt2016_byte_buddy_agent_demo_instrumented_app/README.md

-# byte_buddy_agent_demo_instrumented_app
+# Application for instrumentation for Byte Buddy Java Agent Demo

-This is a simple application to be instrumented with Byte Buddy Java Agent
+This is simple SpringBoot REST application prepared as part of the [Byte Buddy Java agent demo](https://github.com/jakubhalun/tt2016_byte_buddy_agent_demo) for Motorola Tech Talks 2016 in Kraków.
+It is going to be instrumented by the agent to add more logs.